bobg/bs/Readme.md

 which can make it tricky to keep track of a piece of data over its lifetime.
 So in addition to a plain blob store, this module provides an _anchor_ store.
-An anchor is a structured blob containing a name, a timestamp, and a blob ref.
+An anchor is a structured blob mapping a name to a timestamp and a blob ref.
 You can give a blob a name
 (such as a filename)
 by storing an anchor pointing to the blob’s ref.